Science on IQClub

 First brain games appeared in 2005.
 The bundle included Japanese electronic puzzles, worthwhile math problems, and Stroop effect.
 The latter is an attention development test.
 In this test, the name of a color is printed in a color which is not denoted by the name.

-In 2014, a group of scientists from Lomonosov Moscow State University is launching a complex resource that allows training various parts of the brain.
+In 2014, a group of scientists is launching a complex resource that allows training various parts of the brain.
 The site is rapidly becoming popular among users and in two years has already passed the mark of 250 thousand users.
 The success of the resource continues to grow thanks to the effectiveness of the developed individual training sessions.

 BrainApps develops the stand-alone area focused on working with children.
 The service enhances intelligence of children — this development is mostly efficient during general personality formation.